-Every level, from beginner to accomplished performer, is catered for in non-competitive and competitive classes.
+Every level, from beginner to accomplished performer, is catered for in classes where marks are awarded, and in those where only feedback is given.

-There classes are defined by age-group (including those for adults) and by genre and period to ensure that players can participate in whatever environment they feel most comfortable.
+Classes are defined by age-group and by genre and period to ensure that players can participate in whatever environment they feel most comfortable.

-Genres and periods covered include Baroque, Classical Italian, Oratorio or Sacred Song, Operetta, Romantic, Contemporary, Musical Theatre and Show/Film songs.
+Genres and periods covered include Baroque, Classical Italian, Oratorio or Sacred Song, Operetta, Gilbert & Sullivan, Romantic, Contemporary, Musical Theatre and Show/Film songs.

 In addition to solo classes, there are opportunities for duets, trios and quartets, and for a family group.